-Hi, my name is Danette He'itukutonga.
+Hi, I'm Danette He'itukutonga.
 I am a photographer, business owner and the mother of a big Caucasian/Polynesian family.
 We have homes in Maui, Idaho and Tonga.
-We run several businesses that keep us very busy.
-We have several hapa kids and now have added grandkids to that mix We have found a love for the Australian Shepherd breed, and now have several of them that live with us, as well as two Tom Cats who tolerate the dogs.
+We run several businesses that keep us very busy, have several hapa kids and have now added grandkids to that mix.
+We have found a love for Australian Shepherds, have 12 of them that live with us, as well as two Tom Cats who tolerate the dogs.
 We love life and try to make the most of every day and every opportunity that comes our way.